ropensci/drake/README.md

 ## Evidence of re-creatability

 Suppose you are reviewing someone else's data analysis project for reproducibility.
 You scrutinize it carefully, checking that the datasets are available and the documentation is thorough.
-But could you re-create the results yourself without the help of the original author?
+But could you re-create the results without the help of the original author?
 With `drake`, it is quick and easy to find out.

 ```r
 make(my_plan)